 While there we also caught up with a number of the other folks attending the event.
-Here are a few of the key takeaways and trends we noticed.
+Here are a few of the key takeaways and development trends we noticed.
 We believe these trends will shape development strategies and practices in 2023 and the years to come.

 Trend #1.
 Tracing is Everywhere